 Originally, I started to look at taking a few classes and found that there were now masters programs focused on data analytics.
 I methodically went through all the programs available and wanted a program that had a strong business focus as well as a strong analytics focus.
 Many programs were under the MIS or Computer science departments, but that was too “techy” for me.
 I wanted something that I could apply to my everyday business life—a good solid understanding of the technology but with a clear business focus.

-After looking at many programs, I applied to four, including D’Amore-McKim.
-I was fortunate to get into all four programs and chose D’Amore-McKim because of the course of study offered here, the delivery of the program, the reputation of Northeastern and honestly because my college age son told me that Northeastern had such a phenomenal reputation in this area that I should choose Northeastern.
+After looking at many programs, I applied to four, including the D'Amore-McKim Master's in Business Analytics.
+I was fortunate to get into all four programs and chose D'Amore-McKim because of the course of study offered here, the delivery of the program, the reputation of Northeastern and honestly because my college age son told me that Northeastern had such a phenomenal reputation in this area that I should choose Northeastern.

 There has also been a great balance in the coursework between math, technical knowledge, business, and marketing.
 There's a lot of opportunity to learn and a lot of opportunity to share your knowledge and experience.